Wednesday, October 5, 2022

-Neil Buchanan (Florida) has issued his annual call for tax papers and panels for next year's hybrid annual meeting of the Law & Society Association in Lisbon and online (July 13-16, 2022):
+Neil Buchanan (Florida) has issued his annual call for tax papers and panels for next year's annual meeting of the Law & Society Association in San Juan (June 1 - 4, 2023):

-The Law & Society Association (LSA) will host its next annual meeting from July 13 - 16, 2022, in Lisbon, Portugal.
-For the eighteenth year in a row, I will organize sessions for the "Law, Society, and Taxation" group (Collaborative Research Network 31).
-For the sixth year in a row, I am pleased that Professors Jennifer Bird-Pollan and Mirit Eyal-Cohen have committed to working tirelessly to make our conference-within-a-conference a success. ...
+The Law & Society Association (LSA) will host its next annual meeting from June 1 - 4, 2023, in San Juan, Puerto Rico.
+For the nineteenth year in a row, I am organizing sessions for the "Law, Society, and Taxation" group (Collaborative Research Network 31).
+For the seventh year in a row, Professors Jennifer Bird-Pollan and Mirit Eyal-Cohen are willing to work tirelessly as co-organizers to make our conference-within-a-conference a continuing success.

-Although there is an official call for papers, please remember that you are not bound by the official theme of the conference ("Rage, Reckoning, & Remedy").
-We will give full consideration to proposals in any area of tax law, tax policy, distributive justice, interdisciplinary scholarship, and so on.
+This year's official conference theme, "Separate and Unequal," happens to overlap with much of the work that you all have been presenting at Law & Society conferences over the years.
+Even so, please remember that you are not bound by the official theme of the conference, We will give full consideration to proposals in any area of tax law, tax policy, distributive justice, interdisciplinary scholarship, and so on.

-- Note that (unless you want to organize your own full session to be included with our group's panels, which we certainly welcome), you will want to click the "Submit an Abstract" option.
+- Note: If you want to organize your own full session to be included with our CRN's sessions -- which we certainly welcome -- you should not choose "Individual Paper" but instead should choose from among the other options (author-meets-reader sessions, etc.).

-- For "Keyword," please choose "Taxation, Social Security, Fiscal Policies."
+- Please choose "Taxation, Social Security, Fiscal Policies" as your Primary Keyword.
 If you want to choose a secondary keyword, feel free to do so.

-Shortly after the November 10 deadline for proposals has passed, my co-chairs and I will organize the papers into full sessions.
+Shortly after the November 8 deadline for proposals has passed, we will organize the papers into full sessions, and I'll send out an email to all participants with a slate of our proposed sessions.

-Your paper need not yet be written, and the only requirement (other than submitting the proposal through the submission system) is that you have at least something (an outline, a first draft, etc.) that you can send to your session chair 30 days before the meeting (which means June 2022).
+Your paper need not yet be written, and the only requirement (other than submitting the proposal through the online submission system) is that you have at least something (an outline, a first draft, etc.) that you can send to your session chair 30 days before the meeting (which means early May 2023).

 Note also the following limitations for each participant:

-- Unlimited appearances as a Chair and/or Discussant on a panel, or an AMR reader.
+- Unlimited appearances as a Chair and/or Discussant on a session, or an AMR reader.

 Finally, please send me an email if you are interested in serving as a chair/discussant.

 We look forward to seeing you at another great Law & Society conference.
-If you know of any colleagues who might be interested in participating (especially those in fields other than tax law who would like to benefit from our interdisciplinary approach), feel free to forward this email to them.
+If you know of any colleagues who might be interested in participating (especially those in fields other than tax law who would like to join our interdisciplinary community), feel free to forward this email to them.

 Neil (speaking also for Jennifer and Mirit)